 Meet the members of the development team for HydroAssist®.
 In addition to the inventors below, the app was tested by a focus group consisting of individuals living with hydrocephalus, parents, caregivers, and the staff of the Hydrocephalus Association, allowing for feedback and enhancements at each stage of development.
 We are grateful for the community’s involvement in the development of the app and look forward to continuing to enhance the app with your feedback.

 Abhay Rajeshwar Moghekar, MBBS

-Director of the Adult Hydrocephalus and CSF Disorders Program, Department of Neurology, The Johns Hopkins Hospital and Assistant Professor of Neurology, The Johns Hopkins University
+Director of the Adult Hydrocephalus and CSF Disorders Program, Department of Neurology, The Johns Hopkins Hospital and Associate Professor of Neurology, The Johns Hopkins University

 Dr. Abhay Moghekar leads the Adult Hydrocephalus and Cerebrospinal Fluid (CSF) Disorders Program and has expertise in Alzheimer’s Disease, Dementia, Intracranial Hypertension, Normal Pressure Hydrocephalus, Pseudotumor Cerebri, and Venous Sinus Stenosis.
 While caring for his patients with hydrocephalus and pseudotumor cerebri, he realized the lack of an easy system to track the shunt settings and surgeries his patients underwent.
 In an effort to assist both medical practitioners and patients alike, he decided to team up with his colleagues and the Hydrocephalus Association to develop a smartphone app.